timonelmer/website/content/authors/admin/_index.md

 <b>(a) develop measurement and modeling methods to study social interaction dynamics

-(b) better understand the dynamics between social networks and mental health in order to develop effective psychosocial interventions</b>.
+(b) better understand the dynamics between social networks and mental health in order to develop effective psychosocial interventions</b>.<a rel="me" href="https://home.social/@timonelmer"></a>

  <!-- Before returning to ETH Zürich, I was a postdoctoral researcher at the <a href="https://www.laurabringmannlab.com/">Laura Bringmann lab</a> of the University of Groningen.
 At some point, I studied Psychology at the University of Basel and University of Zürich and received a PhD from the ETH Zürich.
     </p>-->